marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/description.rst

 for information about the differences in behavior between :samp:`gcc` and :samp:`g++` when compiling C++ programs.

-.. index:: grouping options

-.. index:: options, grouping
+.. index:: grouping options, options, grouping

 The :command:`gcc` program accepts options and file names as operands.
 Many options have multi-letter names; therefore multiple single-letter options may *not* be grouped: :option:`-dv` is very different from :samp:`-d -v`.

-.. index:: order of options

-.. index:: options, order
+.. index:: order of options, options, order

 You can mix options and other arguments.
 For the most part, the order you use doesn't matter.
 Order does matter when you use several